 - Back-end loads levy a fee on redemption, based on a sliding scale, depending on how many years investors own the fund.
 Typically, it begins at 6% or 7% in Year One declining to 0% after six or seven years.
-Loads can be based on either the original purchase price or market value of units at time of redemption - Trailer fees or service fees are annual fees paid to the distributor for ongoing services... they also provide an incentive to the distributor to keep clients in that particular mutual fund - Other fees include switching fees between mutual funds of the same family
+Loads can be based on either the original purchase price or market value of units at time of redemption - Trailer fees or service fees are annual fees paid to the distributor for ongoing services... they also provide an incentive to the distributor to keep clients in that particular mutual fund - Other fees include set-up fees on top of front-end or back-end load and early redemption fees on no-load funds.
+Switching fees may apply when investors exchange units of one fund for another in the same family